-What Resolution Is 35mm Film?
+What Resolution is 35mm Film?

 This is a somewhat controversial question, and there are many possible answers.
 Film is an analog medium, so it doesn't have pixels per se, though film scanners have pixels and a specific resolution.
 The argument rages within the industry how much is enough to capture the full dynamic range within a 35mm negative to work without compromise?
 The very fluffy and somewhat evasive answer is that there are in excess of 25 million pixels in a top quality 35mm image, which equates to around 6K, or 6144 x 4668 pixels.
 Most scanners will scan up to this resolution and they make a perfectly valid argument as to why you should work in such high resolutions but the point is the higher the resolution the harder it is to work.

-If we examine just the image size of the frame, High Definition is very close to the resolution of 1:85 after the aspect ratio is taken in to consideration, as you can see from the following representations/comparisons.
+High Definition: If we examine just the image size of the frame, High Definition is very close to the resolution of 1:85 after the aspect ratio is taken in to consideration, as you can see from the following representations/comparisons.

 It is undoubtedly a cheaper medium and has less restrictions as tapes can hold a lot more footage than a camera negative, plus extortionate lab costs are not needed and ultimately you know you have captured exactly what you need as the tapes are reviewable straight away - HD certainly is very attractive.
 If it is shot with a film grade in mind, it certainly can look fantastic - films recently certainly have proved HD is a growing medium.